SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/docs/project_sequences.md

 ![system_starup_sequence](./drawings/project_startup_pattern_sequence.svg)

 * Step 1: app_main calls getInstance() of the System.
-That main task (thread) calls the following:
+That constructer calls the member functions:
   * setFlags() - Static enabling of logging statements for any area of concern during development.
   * setLogLevels() - Manually sets log levels for tasks down the call stack for development.
   * createSemaphores() - Creates any locking semaphores owned by this object.
   * restoreVariablesFromNVS() - Brings back all our persistant data.
+  * Starts a run task (if the object is designed to have a task).

-Throughout the project, this pattern follows all objects.
+Throughout the project, this pattern follows all objects during construction.